andriidski/calvinkv-elixir/README.md

 - The original Calvin paper proposes a layer to run against a non-transactional storage system to transform it into “highly available” DB system supporting ACID transactions

-- Splits time into epochs, transactions are batched
+- Splits time into epochs, transactions are batched by 'sequencers` which impose an order on transactions received

 - Focuses on throughput, proposing to use a specific locking mechanism to ensure transactions execute in parallel (efficiently) but in agreed upon order against the storage layer